Mountain bike shuttles in Oakridge, Oregon

 • $600 for a Bend & Oakridge Combo Pass

-Mountain Bike Shuttle Meet Spots for Oakridge Oregon:
+Mountain Bike Shuttle Location Map for Oakridge Oregon:

-The trails in Oakridge are spread out across the landscape and each shuttle has a specific meeting location.
-Check your confirmation email for directions to the shuttle pick up location.
-(SEE MAP BELOW).
-Cell service is limited in the deep canyons; be sure to clarify directions and upload directions while still in wifi or cell service.
+• Cell service is limited in the area; be sure to clarify directions and upload directions while still in wifi or cell service.

 Still not sure what to ride?